spinsightai/RouletteAiPrediction/README.md

 ## License

-SpinSight is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+SpinSight is licensed under a Commercial License.
+Purchase of a license is required for use.
+See [LICENSE](LICENSE) for more information or visit [spinsight.ai/pricing](https://www.spinsight.ai/pricing) for pricing and terms.

 ## Support